agsb/milliForth-6502/README.md

 The miniForth, sectorforth and milliForth use Direct Thread Code (DTC)

-This Forth for 6502, will be done using two models:
+This Forth for 6502, ~will be~ was done using two models:

     with classic Direct Thread Code ~ now with 640 bytes and
     with Minimal Thread Code (MTC) ~ now with 623 bytes

-(later we will compare both, but DTC will win for less size)
+(later we will compare both, ~but DTC will win for less size~)

-This project is also used to test variations of Minimum Thread Code against a standart Direct Thread Code.
+This project is also used to verify variations of Minimum Thread Code against a standart Direct Thread Code.

 ## Coding for 6502